Zoning Regulations & Maps

 - Information about Building Energy Codes

 Waterbury has Zoning Regulations which were rewritten in 1994, combining the Town and Village regulations.
 The 1994 Zoning Regulations have been amended numerous times since 1994 and re-compiled in 2007.
-The latest revision in 2013 includes Article XII, Subdivisions.
+The latest revision in 2016 includes amendments to Article VI, Flood Hazard Area Regulations and Overlay District, and Article XIII, Campus Overlay District.
 Our Zoning Regulations include subdivision regulations and have excellent Planned Unit Development, or cluster development, provisions which have been well utilized for exemplary residential developments.
-The Town and Village have a combined Planning Commission and Development Review Board.
+The Town and Village have combined all development review requiring board approval under the Development Review Board.

 Waterbury requires a zoning permit for all land development which includes the following: the division of a parcel into two or more parcels, the construction, reconstruction, conversion, structural alteration, relocation, or enlargement of any building or other structure, or of any mining, excavation or landfill, and any change in the use of any building or other structure, or land or extension of use of land.
 All zoning permits are issued by the Zoning Administrator.
 Local building permit is not required in Waterbury.
 Also, local use and occupancy permits are not required in Waterbury.